 This medicine is available only with a doctor's prescription.

 Before you take Inza

 When you must not take it

-Do not take Inza if you are allergic to:
+Do not take Inza if you have an allergy to:

 Symptoms of an allergic reaction to these medicines may include: